Sums of products of binomial coefficients mod 2 and run length transforms of sequences: Conclusions

 The sequences considered in the above sections and their run length transforms are summarized in Table \ref{tbl:seq-rlt}.
 In the table, the coefficients $a_i$ describe the run length transform expressed as $\sum_{k=0}^n \left[\left( \right) \left( \right) \mod 2\right]$.

-The run length transform has been useful in analyzing the number of ON cells in a cellular automata after $n$ iterations \cite{sloane:ca:2015}.
+The run length transform has been useful in analyzing the number of ON cells in a cellular automata after $n$ iterations \cite{sloane:CA:2018}.
 We show here that the run length transform can also characterize sums of products of binomial coefficients mod 2.
 In particular, the run length transforms of several well-known sequences correspond to sums of products of binomial coefficients mod 2.
-Given the fact that several cellular automata can generate the Sierpinski's triangle \cite{mathworld:sierpinski} which are equivalent to Pascal's triangle mod 2, this is not surprising and suggests that there is a close relationship between cellular automata and functions of binomial coefficients mod 2.
+Given the fact that several cellular automata can generate Sierpi\'{n}ski's triangle \cite{mathworld:sierpinski} which is equivalent to Pascal's triangle mod 2, this is not surprising and suggests that there is a close relationship between cellular automata and functions of binomial coefficients mod 2.